maclarel/ghes-smoketest/README.md

 2021-11-11 12:39:55,654 INFO: Testing deletion of smoketest repositories 2021-11-11 12:39:56,463 INFO: Repository deletion returned 0 errors out of 2 attempts.
 0.0% failure rate.
 ```

+## FAQ

+> We have rate limiting enabled.
+How many API calls does this make?

+This script will make 42 API calls by default.
+41 of these are subject to the rate limit, an 1 is not (the call to `/status` to ensure that the server is operational).
+Effectively, the number of calls will be equal to `(<-num value> * 4)+2`.

+> It seems like some of this could be done more efficiently via GraphQL rather than the REST API.
+Why not use it?

+The goal of this is not efficiency, but _coverage_.
+A single GraphQL call to do a significant amount of work only gives us a binary failure state.
+If we can spread that, instead, across tens/hundreds of API calls we'll get a better idea of how reliably GitHub Enterprise Server is able to respond.
+This is especially important for deployments that have a load balancer appliance sitting in front of GitHub Enterprise Server as we're more likely to hit many/all of the underlying servers in this test.

+> Why Python and not Ruby?

+I felt like working on a project in Python. 🤷

+> Can you add testing for X endpoint?

+Sure - please feel free to fork and open a Pull Request!
+Fortunately, with `requests` in Python it's pretty trivial to add new functionality here, so I'd encourage it as a learning project for anyone interested.